 - (1) Two people are in a qualifying relationship with one another if they are - i.
 Married to each other, - ii.
 In a civil partnership with each other, or - iii.
-Living together as though they are married, - (2) A "qualifying relative" means a parent, grandparent, child, grandchild or sibling, - (3) two people are to be regarded as siblings if they have at least one parent in common. - (4) a person's stepchild is to be regarded as the person's child, - (5) a person ("C") is to be regarded as the child of another person ("D"), if C is being or has been treated by D as D's child. - "Licensing Authority" means the licensing authority responsible for the processing of STL licences under the 1982 Act, - "Police Scotland" means the police service of Scotland having its headquarters at Tulliallan Castle, Kincardine, - "Scottish Fire and Rescue Services" is a body corporate established under the Police and Fire Reform (Scotland) Act 2012 and having its registered headquarters at Westburn Drive, Cambuslang, G72 7NA, - "Short-term Let Control Area" has the meaning provided in section 26B of the Town and Country Planning (Scotland) Act 1997, - "Short-term Let Licence" or "STL licence" means a licence for a short-term let, - "Unconventional Accommodation" this means residential accommodation that is not defined as a dwellinghouse and would include residential accommodation such as glamping pods and yurts.
+Living together as though they are married, - (2) A "qualifying relative" means a parent, grandparent, child, grandchild or sibling, - (3) two people are to be regarded as siblings if they have at least one parent in common, - (4) a person's stepchild is to be regarded as the person's child, - (5) a person ("C") is to be regarded as the child of another person ("D"), if C is being or has been treated by D as D's child. - "Licensing Authority" means the licensing authority responsible for the processing of STL licences under the 1982 Act, - "Planning certificate" means a certificate signed on behalf of the appropriate authority stating: a) that planning permission under the Town and Country Planning (Scotland) Act 1997 in respect of any development of the subject premises in connection with their proposed use as a short-term let has been obtained; or b) that no such planning permission is required,